jerrygerou/blockchain_project/README.md

 # Purpose/Understanding
 To create blockchain functionality and tests in order to understand functionality and behavior of blockchain.

-Blockchain is a digital ledger without centralization, public peers have the capability to add on to ledger, keeping all peers updated with most recent blocks.
+Blockchain is a digital ledger without centralization and is distributed across connected nodes in a network.
+Public peers have the capability to add on to ledger, keeping all peers updated with most recent blocks.
 When adding new blocks, longest chain wins.

 # Running the code
 First instance: